LL-Pengfei/CS1010-AY1819S1-Personal/docs/as03-comments.md

 }
 ```

-What we are looking for, and the "mental leap" that we want to see in the students, is how we can use array as a lookup table to store the frequency counters.
+What we are looking for, and the "mental leap" that we want to see in the students, is how we can use an array as a lookup table to store the frequency counters.

 ```C
 // An 8 mark solution